djordon/queueing-tool/docs/overview.rst

     >>> g = qt.adjacency2graph(adjacency=adja_list, eType=edge_list)

 So we've created a graph where each edge/queue has a type.
-Since our edge of type ``1`` represents the store, it will accepts shoppers from outside the store.
+Since our edge of type ``1`` represents the store, it will accept shoppers from outside the network.
 We will take the arrival process to be time varying and random (more specifically, we'll let it be a non-homogeneous Poisson process), with a rate that's sinusoidal.
 To set that, run: